LavaLite-Compute/lavalite/README.md

 LavaLite isn’t a clone.
 It’s a clean slate.

-We aim to beat it—on speed, on simplicity, and on the elegance of our scheduling log
+We aim for speed and simplicity, built on the algorithmic elegance that inspired our design.

 ## Getting started